 Good literacy and numeracy skills are essential.
-HOD approval required
+HOD approval required.

-US/AS ACHIEVEMENT / UNIT STANDARD TITLE LEVEL IN OR CREDITS UE LITERACY VC CATI ONAI L PAT HWA' YS EX READING/ WRITING С s M P sc CI 24352 Demonstrate and apply knowledge of safe working practices and use PPE during the construction of a BCATS project 1 IN 2 - • 24355 Demonstrate knowledge of construction and manufacturing materials used in BCATS projects 1 IN 4 - • 24356 Apply elementary workshop procedures and processes for a BCATS project 1 IN 8 - • 25919 Use hardware and fastenings for a BCATS project 1 IN 2 - • 25920 Use joints for a BCATS project 1 IN 3 - • 31512 Demonstrate knowledge of BCATS trades involved in the construction of a residential building 1 IN 2 - • 31813 Complete basic concrete works as a BCATS project 1 IN 4 - •
+US/AS ACHIEVEMENT / UNIT STANDARD TITLE EMENT / UNIT STANDARD TITLE LEVEL CREDITS UE LITERACY VC CATI ONA L PAT 'HWA rs OR EX READING/ WRITING С s M Р sc CI 24352 Demonstrate and apply knowledge of safe working practices and use PPE during the construction of a BCATS project 1 IN 2 - • 24355 Demonstrate knowledge of construction and manufacturing materials used in BCATS projects 1 IN 4 - • 24356 Apply elementary workshop procedures and processes for a BCATS project 1 IN 8 - • 25919 Use hardware and fastenings for a BCATS project 1 IN 2 - • 25920 Use joints for a BCATS project 1 IN 3 - •